mschirrmeister/ctx-azure-templates-adc-demo-cew/adc/README.md

 ## Description

-This template deploy n+1 machines of the type **Standard\_DS3\_v2**.
+This template deploys n+1 machines of the type **Standard\_DS3\_v2**.
-A dedicated diagnostic storage account is provisioned for the resource group.
-All resources get provisioned into an existing VNet and Subnets.

-You can define all the above and more in the parameters file.
+You can define various settings in the parameters file.

 This template deploys a Citrix ADC with the following

 - Uses a managed disk for the OS
 - 2 NICs (frontend and fackend)
 - custom data for a SNIP/VIP
+- separate storage account for VM diagnostic data

 Please also install the tool [jq](https://stedolan.github.io/jq/).
 It is used for output parsing for some commands below.